abadid/cmsc424-spring2018/project3/readme.md

     * **major:** A string less than or equal to 20 characters long.

     * **gender:** This must be an integer type that is not null.
-Below we will ask you to decide how map real-world genders to integer values.
+Below, we will ask you to decide how to map real-world genders that the user sees in the app interface to integer values that are stored in the database.
+But as far the database is concerned, each gender option is stored as an integer.

     * **seeking_relationship_type:** Must be an integer between 1 and 3.